 Sandeep Acharya wrote vituperative article on Lata Mangeshkar’s favourite project-Dinanath Mangeshkar Hospital, Pune in Loksatta dated May 4, 2003- “Dinanath’s kalpavruksh is for the rich” (दीनानाथांचा कल्पवृक्ष श्रीमंतांसाठी!).

-Loksatta’s editorial on April 19, 2003 “Lachar Celebrities” (लाचार सेलेब्रिटीज) also attacked Lata Mangeshkar among others like Sachin Tendulkar and Amitabh Bachhan for their actions.
+Loksatta’s editorial on April 19, 2003 “Lachar Celebrities” (लाचार सेलेब्रिटीज) also attacked Lata Mangeshkar among others like Sachin Tendulkar and Amitabh Bachhan for some of their actions.

 The late Dinanath Mangeshkar, father of Asha and Lata, was blessed with a golden voice and large heart but poor finances.
-Vishram Bedekar विश्राम बेडेकर has given a moving account of this in his autobiography "एक झाड आणि दोन पक्षी" ("One Tree and Two Birds" 1987 Popular Prakashan).
+Vishram Bedekar विश्राम बेडेकर has given a moving account of this in his autobiography "एक झाड आणि दोन पक्षी", 1987 ("One Tree and Two Birds", Popular Prakashan).

 In short, Susan Sontag would have liked him.

 The Spectator, UK, September 15, 2007